 Smaller consumer goods start-ups are making a big disruption in the marketplace by offering new experiences with quality products that consumers can simply fall in love with.
 These companies understand very well that choosing one product over another on a retailer’s website might end in winning a sale, but with it, they lose the opportunity to build a relationship with a consumer.

-That is why they are offering a more direct approach and building a more natural and lasting relationship with their customers.
-The direct to consumer brand model allows them to simply take complete control over their growth, price, brand, sales velocity, and customers.
+That’s why they are offering a more direct approach and building a more natural and lasting relationship with their customers.
+The direct to consumer brand model allows them to simply take complete control over their:

 Recognizing that competition never sleeps and constant innovation is necessary, big brands are also entering into the direct to consumer fray.

-Retail giants like Nike, Levi’s, and Nespresso are now rapidly searching to find out what their customers want, how they want it, and what their value proposition is – and they winning big.
+Retail giants like Nike and Levi’s are now rapidly searching to find out what their customers want, how they want it, and what their value proposition is – and they winning big.

 The bottom line: In order to protect your bottom line, the direct to consumer model must be incorporated.